+Port Scanning

-- Port Scanning - Remote access to the TOE should be limited to the standard TOE interfaces and procedures.
-This test attempted to find ways to bypass these standard interfaces of the TOE and open any other vectors of attack. - Web Interface Vulnerability Identification (Burp Suite & OWASP ZAP) Burp Suite and OWASP ZAP are web application vulnerability assessment tools.
-They look for major vulnerabilities including cross-site scripting, SQL injection, directory traversal, unchecked file uploads, etc. as well as less critical vulnerabilities such as unnecessary information disclosure. - SSH Timing Attack (User Enumeration) This attack attempts to enumerate validate usernames for the SSH interface, by observing the difference in server response times to valid username login attempts. - Force SSHv1 This attack determines if the SSH server on the TOE will accept an SSHv1 connection when the TOE claims to only support SSHv2
+Remote access to the TOE should be limited to the standard TOE interfaces and procedures.
+This test attempted to find ways to bypass these standard interfaces of the TOE and open any other vectors of attack.

+• Web Interface Vulnerability Identification (Burp Suite) Burp Suite is a web application vulnerability assessment tool.
+It looks for major vulnerabilities including cross-site scripting, SQL injection, directory traversal, unchecked file uploads, etc. as well as less critical vulnerabilities such as unnecessary information disclosure.

-The TOE successfully prevented any attempts of subverting its security.
+- SSH Timing Attack (User Enumeration) This attack attempts to enumerate validate usernames for the SSH interface, by observing the difference in server response times to valid username login attempts. - Force SSHv1

+This attack determines if the SSH server on the TOE will accept an SSHv1 connection when the TOE claims to only support SSHv2

+The evaluation team determined that no residual vulnerabilities exist that are exploitable by attackers with Basic Attack Potential.